mathieul/batch-loader-active-record/README.md

 ## Description

-This is a very simple gem which is basically a mixin containg replacement macros for the 3 active record association macros (note that **polymorphic associations and association scopes are not yet supported**):
+This is a very simple gem which is basically a mixin containg replacement macros for the 3 active record association macros (refer to the [CHANGELOG](https://github.com/mathieul/batch-loader-active-record/blob/master/CHANGELOG.md) to know what is supported and what is not):

 * `belongs_to_lazy`
 * `has_one_lazy`